hahaym6164/savvyuni/README.md

- The full request has been satisfied. the frontend port is 4200 the backend port is 3000
+ The full request has been satisfied. the frontend port is 4200 runing with command "ng serve"

+ the backend port is 3000
+ runing with command "node app.js"

  Using restful api, boostrap, independency injection and cheerio.

  there is a crawler api that is used for scraped the job posting from indeed but you don't have to use that.